heidenreich/theironyard.github.io/source/accelerator/digital-health-program/faq/index.markdown

 parent_url: "/accelerator/digital-health-program"
 ---

-### Where is the Iron Yard's Spring Program?
+### Where is the Iron Yard's Digital Health Program?

-In the lovely town of Spartanburg, SC.
+In the lovely town of Spartanburg, SC, halfway between Atlanta and Charlotte.

-### Where is Spartanburg?

-It's in South Carolina, halfway between Atlanta and Charlotte.

 ### Do I need to move to Spartanburg for the duration of the program?